Skip to Content

 A penguin illustration from the 1834 book “The animal kingdom, arranged according to its organization, serving as a foundation for the natural history of animals – and an introduction to comparative anatomy (Vol. 1)

-The king penguin is the second largest penguin after the emperor penguin but is very similar.
-However, the cheek patch of the adult king penguin is a solid bright orange whereas that of the emperor penguin is yellow and white, and the upper chest tends to be more orange and less yellowish in the king species.
+The king penguin is the second largest after the emperor, but it is very similar.
+However, the cheek patch of the adult king penguin is a solid bright orange, whereas that of the emperor penguin is yellow and white.
+The upper chest tends to be more orange and less yellowish in the king species.

-Their chicks look totally different though as they are brown and not grey.
+Their chicks look totally different, though, as they are brown rather than grey.
 The total population is estimated to be 2.23 million pairs.

 King penguin illustration